cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transactional-messaging-system.rst

   see the topics in the exact same order.

 Each message has a timestamp, which can be thought of as the published time, or the time the system persisted the message.
-Each message ID, combined with a topic, uniquely identifies each message.
+Messages are uniquely identified by a concatenation of the timestamp, the topic, and a sequence ID (for distinguishing messages published in the same millisecond).

 Under a high-concurrent load, the actual ordering of messages will be arbitrary, but is guaranteed to be consistent when fetched.
 With non-transactional messages, messages are